-Words change meaning, reflecting the social realities that shape and reshape them – a notion alien to intersectionalists.
-As a comrade of mine put it recently, rather than ‘decolonising the mind’, they end up “actively working, perhaps more so than anyone else, to re-racialise words in order to be offended by them.”
-I recommend a recent Weekly Worker article where Paul Demarty argues that intersectionalist activity has resulted in a qualitative break, propelling activists beyond the bounds of what might be considered ‘left politics’ in any meaningful sense.
+The notion that words change their meaning seems alien to intersectionalists.
+Instead of ‘decolonising the mind’, they end up actively working, perhaps more so than anyone else, to re-racialise words in order to be offended by them.
+In a recent Weekly Worker article, Paul Demarty argues that intersectionalist activity has taken a qualitative leap, taking activists beyond the bounds of what might be considered ‘left politics’ in any meaningful sense.

 One last thing: rumour has it that the thug affair was, in truth, instigated by a fading ‘intersectional celeb’ none too pleased about Occupy Goldsmith activist Bahar Mustafa’s recent ascendancy to quasi-martyrdom.